No pricing info available

 We were at 19h tonight at the Children's Hospital are just 23h back home, without my child could be treated for 9 months with 39.5 degrees Fever.
 It simply can not be that there is a single doctor in the emergency service for all of Wiesbaden and the children's hospital is full of chatter.
 There were 3 patients with the ambulance, in the waiting room were min.
 10 more were waiting, treatment rooms all full, but wait in the rooms already 2 hours, is the normal?
 It was said there is support to a senior physician who did not come because he had to emergency surgery.
 But hello, are there no doctors anymore or what's up?
 Why save on staff when the need is so great?
 Where do we live, this is no longer the case in this country!

-Sporthopaedicum Clinic, located in Bismarckstrasse, Berlin, Germany offers patients Knee Ligament Surgery (PCL) procedures among its total of 61 available procedures, across 1 different specialties.
-Currently, there's no pricing information for Knee Ligament Surgery (PCL) procedures at Sporthopaedicum Clinic, as all prices are available on request only.
-There are many specialists available at the Clinic, with 6 in total, and they are accredited by ISO 9001:2008
+Sporthopaedicum Clinic, can be found in Bismarckstrasse, Berlin, Germany and offers its patients Knee Ligament Surgery (PCL) procedures as well as 61 other procedures, across 1 different procedure categories.
+At present, there is no pricing information for Knee Ligament Surgery (PCL) procedures at Sporthopaedicum Clinic.
+The pricing information is quite specialised, so it's only available on request.
+Many medical professionals work at the Clinic, with 6 in total, and Sporthopaedicum Clinic is accredited by just one known accreditations institute, ISO 9001:2008

-St. Lukas Group, located in Wilhelm Schmidt Strasse, Dortmund, Germany offers patients Knee Ligament Surgery (PCL) procedures among its total of 285 available procedures, across 23 different specialties.
-Currently, there's no pricing information for Knee Ligament Surgery (PCL) procedures at St. Lukas Group, as all prices are available on request only.
-There are many specialists available at the Clinic, with 11 in total, and they are accredited by ISO 9001:2008
+St. Lukas Group, can be found in Wilhelm Schmidt Strasse, Dortmund, Germany and offers its patients Knee Ligament Surgery (PCL) procedures as well as 285 other procedures, across 23 different procedure categories.
+At present, there is no pricing information for Knee Ligament Surgery (PCL) procedures at St. Lukas Group.
+The pricing information is quite specialised, so it's only available on request.
+Many medical professionals work at the Clinic, with 11 in total, and St. Lukas Group is accredited by just one known accreditations institute, ISO 9001:2008

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?